Les Eclaireurs Lighthouse

-Les Eclaireurs Lighthouse (the French name "Les Éclaireurs" means "the Scouts") is a slightly conically shaped lighthouse standing on the northeasternmost island of the five or more Les Eclaireurs islands, which it takes its name from, 5 nmi east of Ushuaia in the Beagle Channel, Tierra del Fuego, southern Argentina.
+Les Eclaireurs Lighthouse (Les Éclaireurs) is a slightly conical lighthouse standing on the northeasternmost island of the five or more Les Eclaireurs islands, which it takes its name from, 5 nmi east of Ushuaia in the Beagle Channel, Tierra del Fuego, southern Argentina.

 History

 The brick-built tower is 11 m high and 3 m wide at the base, with its windowless wall painted red-white-red and topped by a black lantern housing and gallery.
 Only a door pointing to the west provides access to the building.
 The light is 22.5 m above sea level emitting white flashes every ten seconds with a range of 7.5 nmi.
-The lighthouse is still in operation, is remote-controlled, automated, uninhabited, and is not open to the public, guarding the sea entrance to Ushuaia.
-Electricity is supplied by solar panels.
+The lighthouse is still in operation, is remote-controlled, automated, uninhabited, and is not open to the public, guarding the sea entrance to Ushuaia—solar panels supply electricity.
 The lighthouse was put into service on December 23, 1920.